 Me and two friends are flying in and out of Christchurch.
 We plan on hiring a car and heading to Queenstown for at least a few days.
 We already have some ideas as to how to spend our time, of course, but I'm very interested in what suggestions people here may have.

 So what would you suggest one do on the South Island of New Zealand for a week if one has never been there before?
 Open to any ideas, including skiing, "extreme sports", sightseeing, pretty towns and places, etc.

-Steam boat, lord of the rings safari, Milford sound, gandola about 6 years agoAnswered by Nz lover via Travellr.com
+Steam boat, lord of the rings safari, Milford sound, gandola almost 10 years agoAnswered by Nz lover via Travellr.com

 My knowledge on Christchurch is a little rusty, but if you are driving down from there to Queenstown i would recomend stopping in Mt.Cook if you can spare a night there great if not atleast have lunch.

 As for Queenstown here are my favourite things.

 1. Doubtful sound cruise - less commercial.On your way back stay the night in Wanaka.

 2. Do a helicopter flight with a landing in the snow.